Jaytheway/JPLSpatial/README.md

 }
 ```

-The most efficient way is to use LUT:
+The most efficient way to use `VBAPPanner` is with LUT:
 ```cpp
 #include "JPLSpatial/ChannelMap.h"
 #include "JPLSpatial/VBAP.h"